Call us! 208.261.2520

 Obstetrics, Women’s Imaging and General Imaging

-We offer a diverse array of diagnostic exams.
-Please read below for a full list of our OB/GYN, General and Vascular Ultrasound Exams.
+Please read below for details regarding our OB/GYN, General and Vascular Ultrasound Exams.

 + First Trimester Dating Ultrasound